 - 1. The Governors have a charging policy in place.
 The policy covers parental contributions for instrumental tuition, trips and other school activities. - 2.
-Income is collected from parents via Eduspot's "School Money" cashless system.
-This is a web based service used to collect payments from parents and staff securely on-line either by credit or debit card or to pay by cash at local stores through the PayPoint network.
-It enables the school to collect all income for trips, music lessons, dinner money, clubs and uniform sales and to record all income from online cards, PayPoint network.
-School Money manages all income reporting, reconciliation, auditing and banking. - 3.
+Income is collected from parents via Arbor's cashless system.
+This is a web based service used to collect payments from parents and staff securely on-line either by credit or debit card.
+It enables the school to collect all income for trips, music lessons, dinner money, clubs and uniform sales and to record all income from online cards.
+Arbor manages all income reporting, reconciliation, auditing and banking. - 3.
 The school does not accept any cash with the exception of occasional charity collections which are banked securely using LBB security collection service on an ad hoc basis.
+Smaller amounts may be taken to the bank where it is considered that there is no security risk to the individual.